jayjuk/corvid/README.md

 To deploy to Azure, cd to jaysgame main directory and execute az-deploy.bat or az-deploy-ai.bat .
 This depends on you having installed the Azure (az) CLI tool, and having logged into your account, with a resource group called (for now) "jay".

 Cloud deployment of the AI broker, as with the local execution, depends on the existence of a relevant .key file in the AI broker subdirectory (e.g. openai.key).

+### Known Issues & Improvements

+These are logged at https://github.com/jayjuk/jaysgame/issues